THANK YOU NHS!

 The nature of organised crime in Europe is changing.
 Organised crime groups are more networked, operate across multiple jurisdictions, and increasingly focus on economic and relatively lower-risk crimes such as illicit trade, whose harm is more difficult to demonstrate.
-This project looks to provide research to better understand these trends and to help governments and law enforcement agencies respond to organised crime more effectively.
+This work strand provides robust and independent research to better understand these trends and to help governments and law enforcement agencies respond to organised crime more effectively.

-Organised Crime & Illicit Trade in Europe Conference
+Organised Crime and Illicit Trade in Europe Conference (2016)

 21-22 November 2016 | Brussels, Belgium

-This two-day conference will bring together representatives from a total of eight European member states to assess the scale and scope of illicit trade across the region, and the extent of organised criminal involvement.
-It will complement the On Tap Europe project by providing the opportunity to identify common and particular challenges faced by different countries.
-It will also offer the chance for participants to exchange experience and best practice on effective law enforcement and policy responses, and improve cooperation between policy-makers, practitioners, academics and the private sectors in each country.
+This two-day RUSI conference brought together representatives from a total of eight European member states to assess the scale and scope of illicit trade across the region, and the extent of organised criminal involvement.
+It complemented the On Tap Europe project by providing the opportunity to identify common and particular challenges faced by different countries.
+It also offered the chance for participants to exchange experience and best practice on effective law enforcement and policy responses, and improve cooperation between policy-makers, practitioners, academics and the private sectors in each country.